sthiede/Comparative_Genomics/day1_morning/README.md

 The GFF (General Feature Format) format is a tab-seperated file and consists of one line per feature, each containing 9 columns of data.

-column 1: seqname - name of the chromosome or scaffold
+column 1: seqname - name of the genome or contig or scaffold

 column 2: source - name of the program that generated this feature, or the data source (database or project name)

-column 3: feature - feature type name, e.g. Gene, CDS, rRNA, tRNA, CRISPR, etc.
+column 3: feature - feature type name, e.g. Gene, exon, CDS, rRNA, tRNA, CRISPR, etc.

 column 4: start - Start position of the feature, with sequence numbering starting at 1.